mdwajid095/kafka-acl-operator/README.md

 ```
 # info
 Both Namespaced and Cluster scoped kafka-acl-operator and CRDs are available here.

-Docker image with tag `alpha` means, it'si only Namespaced scoped images.
-And tag without `alpha` will handle both Namespaced and Cluster scoped image.
+For `cluster` scoped acl operator, use image tag with suffix `'-cl'`

+For `namespaced` scoped acl operator, use image tag with suffix `'-ns'`

+For both `cluster and namespaced` scoped acl operator, use image tag without suffix `'-ns' or '-cl'`